 Jazz Band provides students with the opportunity to learn several other unique styles of music, and elements of the cultures that they come from.
 Students also learn the fundamentals of improvisation and song forms in the Jazz Band setting.

-High School students have the opportunity to participate in Jazz Band and rehearses once a week, outside of class time.
+High School students have the opportunity to participate in Jazz Band, which rehearses outside of class time.

 The High School Pep & Marching Bands are comprised of students from the High School Concert Band.
 The Pep Band performs a variety of pop tunes at Football games, Basketball games, and Wrestling meets throughout the year, while the Marching Band performs once a year at the North Iowa Band Festival.

 Students have the opportunity to perform in small ensembles for Masses throughout the year.
 Students also have the opportunity to perform in ensembles for Solo & Ensemble Contest, as well as Coffee House (the High School variety show).
 Other ensembles may also be formed to perform at different events throughout the year.